-- The title pages of your thesis must list an ISBN (International Standard Book Number) on the paper copy and a DOI (Digital Object Identifier) on the electronic version.
-These two numbers make it easy to find and to reference your thesis.
-You will get instructions for requesting the DOI and the ISBN from the Doctorate secretariat of the PhD services.
+- The title pages of your thesis must list a DOI (Digital Object Identifier).
+This number makes it easy to find and to reference your thesis.
+On this website you can find further information on how to request a DOI.
+For any other questions please contact the Doctorate secretariat of the PhD services.

-- Once you have submitted your thesis to the library, the library will finalise the formal registration of the ISBN and DOI.
-These numbers can then be used to access your thesis.
+- Once you have submitted your thesis to the Library, the Library will finalise the formal registration of the DOI.
+The DOI can then be used to access your thesis.
 Your thesis will also be available under My Publications on your MyLibrary page.

 2. Submit your thesis

 2.a Submitting paper copies